Plato: "As a young man I reflected a lot about how society could be improved ... but I refrained from action."

 Revolutionary and Soviet Commissar

-Trotsky: "[My upbringing] revealed to me the natural coarseness of many aspects of human relationships."
+Trotsky: "[There is a] natural coarseness [to] many aspects of human relationships."

 Leader of Nationalist China

 Chiang: "[We must] strive to make [China] a lighthouse for mankind. ...
 To advance peace and happiness for all mankind. ...
 [We do so with] the great moral ideas our people possess."

 Chiang: "We must all be of one mind. ...
 Victory or defeat depends on the spirit shown."

 Chiang: "If you sympathize with [civilians] in their sufferings ... then soldiers and civilians will form a closely knit body. ...
 There will be no cause for traitors to spring up, and the enemy will meet with defeat everywhere."